yash-py/yash-py/README.md

 - 👋 Hi, I’m @yash-py
-- 👀 I’m interested in Congress
+- 👀 I’m interested in Gaming, Movies, 3D Cading
-- 🌱 I’m currently learning to fight with ukraine
+- 🌱 I’m currently learning in
 - 💞️ I’m looking to collaborate on rahul gandhi
 - 📫 How to reach me - ramdev baba's elephant